-Twenty-third Marine Band Director Lieutenant Colonel Dale L. Harpham, USMC (Ret.), was in sixth grade when, at his brother’s urging, he purchased his first trombone for one dollar.
+Twenty-third Marine Band Director Dale L. Harpham was in sixth grade when, at his brother’s urging, he purchased his first trombone for a single dollar.
 With the trombone in hand and the aid of mail-order music lessons and extraordinary talent, he began to excel on the instrument.
 While still in sixth grade, Harpham attended a concert by the United States Marine Band in a nearby city during the band’s concert tour.
-In his own words, he “promptly fell in love with the organization” and resolved to gain membership.
+In his own words, he “promptly fell in love with the organization” and resolved to become a member.

 Harpham’s first music teacher was Worthy Tuttle, a retired circus cornetist and conductor of the Pleasant Lake, Ind., town band.
 Under Tuttle’s instruction, Harpham’s abilities came to the attention of David Hughes, instrumental supervisor for the county schools.
 With coaching from Hughes and, later from Hughes’ brother, L. Rush Hughes, Harpham advanced so rapidly that he was sent to Fort Wayne, Ind., for further study with music professors Angelo Cafaro and Vern McDermott.

 By the time Harpham graduated from high school in 1935, his brother Dee had joined the Marine Band as a trombonist.
-At Dee’s suggestion, Dale moved to Washington, D.C., where he studied with Robert E. Clark, principal trombonist and soloist with the band.
+At Dee’s suggestion, Dale moved to Washington, D.C., where he was tutored by Robert E. Clark, principal trombonist and soloist with the band.

-On July 8, 1935, Harpham was accepted in to the Marine Band by then Director Captain Taylor Branson.
-At that time, members of the Marine Band were required to perform on both wind and string instruments; Harpham performed on the cello with the Marine Chamber Orchestra as well as playing trombone with the band.
-He was frequently featured as a soloist on the band’s radio broadcasts, and was soon advanced to the position of assistant principal trombone with the Marine Band.
+On July 8, 1935, Harpham was accepted to the Marine Band by then-Director Captain Taylor Branson.
+At that time, members of the Marine Band were required to perform on both wind and string instruments; Harpham performed cello with the then-fledgling Marine Chamber Orchestra in addition to playing trombone with the band.
+He was frequently featured as a soloist on the band’s radio and television broadcasts, and was soon advanced to the position of assistant principal trombone with the Marine Band.
 His versatility also included serving as vocalist and concert moderator, as well as narrator for such features as Peter and the Wolf, Tubby the Tuba, and The Man Who Invented Music.

 As Director of the United States Marine Band, Harpham served as musical advisor to the White House and conducted the Marine Band at numerous White House and State functions, including the inauguration of former President Richard Nixon, a special performance by the orchestra in Yugoslavia at the President’s request, and a performance at President Nixon’s home in San Clemente, Calif.